sunrah27/weatherApp/README.md

 # weatherApp v1
 A weather app using Open Weather API.
+Check it out [here](https://sunrah27.github.io/weatherApp/).

 App is built for education purpose.
 Enter the [city] name or [city, country] to see the current weather for that city.